Morita equivalences for Zhu's algebra: Mode Transition Algebras

 \section{Mode Transition Algebras}

-We recall in this section the main properties of mode transition algebras described in \cite{DGK2}.
-We refer to that paper, and references therein, for the definition of the mode transition algebras, as well as background on vertex operator algebras and associated Zhu algebras.
-Throughout this work, algebras are assumed to be associative, but not necessarily commutative, nor unital.
+We recall here in \cref{MTADef} the definition and main properties of mode transition algebras and $d$-th mode transition sub-algebras, as initially defined in \cite[Definition 3.2.6]{DGK2}.
+In \cref{strong unit section}, we define strong units.
+We refer to \cite{DGK2} and references therein for the background relied on here, including basics about vertex operator algebras $V$, their associated Zhu algebra $\Aa$, universal enveloping algebra $\UV$, and induced modules.
+We note that here every VOA is assumed to be of CFT type, which means that $V$ is $\NN=\mathbb{Z}_{\ge 0}$-graded, the graded components are finite-dimensional, and the degree zero component is one dimensional.
+Throughout this work, algebras are assumed to be associative but not necessarily commutative or unital.
 In particular, ideals are also rings.